 (b) the amount determined in accordance with subregulation (2) in respect of the application.

-(2) For the purposes of subregulation (1)(b), the amount in respect of an application, regardless of the number of classes of repair work to which the application relates, is the amount specified in the Table to this regulation in the item that specifies the number of repairers of the applicant at the time the application is made.
+(2) For the purposes of subregulation (1)(b), the amount in respect of an application is the amount specified in the Table to this regulation in the item that specifies the number of repairers of the applicant at the time the application is made.

 Table